Warsaw for Foodies: 5 Food & Drink Experiences You Shouldn’t Miss

 What traditional Polish dishes should I try in Warsaw?

-Start with pierogi, bigos, placki ziemniaczane (potato pancakes), żurek (sour rye soup), and gołąbki (stuffed cabbage rolls).
-For dessert, don’t miss pączki (Polish doughnuts) or sernik (cheesecake).
+Start with pierogi, bigos, placki ziemniaczane (crispy potato pancakes), żurek (sour rye soup with sausage and egg), and gołąbki (stuffed cabbage rolls).
+For dessert: pączki (Polish doughnuts), sernik (cheesecake), and kremówka (custard cream cake).

 Where can I try the best pierogi in Warsaw?